DanieleKaroline/bancoii/t1/readme.txt

 How to compile:
-gcc readFile.o Main.c -o main
+gcc Libs/*.c Main.c -o main
 How to execute
 ./main <table name>